 From 1991 to 1996, the Small-Scale Water Control Project (SSWCP), financed by the International Fund for Agricultural Development (IFAD), developed 482 ha of tidal irrigated land.
 The area was small and some of the lands produced only one rice crop per year.
 Other irrigation projects, which ended in the same year, were the Jahally & Pacharr Smallholders Project (JPSP), funded by the African Development Bank and the World Bank, and the Rice Development Project (IRDEP), financed by the African Development Bank.
 The Rice Irrigation Development Project (RIDEP), which commenced in 1988, has addressed the rehabilitation of many pumped irrigation schemes in the CRR.
 The objective was to rehabilitate the numerous deteriorating rice irrigation schemes to provide double cropping and encourage self-sufficiency in operation and maintenance.
 It was planned to develop 1,250 ha to benefit 25,000 people by 1996, but only 243 ha were in operation by 1999.
-The JPSP developed 849 ha of tidal irrigated land.
+The JPSP developed 849 ha of tidal irrigated land and 560 ha of pump-irrigated land.
+The IRDEP developed 243 ha of pump-irrigated land.